taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 Here is a running list of things that I would continue to refine, improve or new features I would introduce:
 - Address level tier assignment that are specific to the lat and long of business location
-- Understanding residential vs commercial and how to delineate
+- Understanding residential vs commercial businesses and how to delineate on security subsidy
 - Write automation to handle the duplicates and misfits table instead of it being manually remedied
 - Build Machine Learning in to the population projections data that uses forecasted population growth to predict crime trends in respective counties

 ### Closing Thoughts

 In closing, this capstone project was easily one of the hardest projects that I have ever done by myself end to end.
+I pushed myself and accomplished more than I ever thought I would and had so much fun in the process.
 The most exciting thing about it is that while I only focused on 16 KPIs and use cases that I made up, these datasets could serve hundreds of other exciting and interesting use cases.
 I spent countless hours over 8 weeks finding the right datasets, refining the data into the KPIs and Use Cases you just reviewed and building the experience that allows business owners to search for their qualifying subsidy tiers.
 I am so proud of myself and what I was able to accomplish from free data extracts.
 It was really cool for me to focus on data that is in my own back yard here in Colorado.
 I was able to accomplish things I never thought I would ever do and I cannot wait to see what is next for my career after this.